 So, which is a good brand name?

-What is a good spec for an android headunit?
+What is a good spec for an Android headunit?

-Current apps run well if the android has 4Gb RAM, having 6Gb RAM means it will be more ‘future proof’ as apps of tomorrow need more and more RAM to run.
-The apps are the same apps that android phones use, to the advancement in phone technology pushes the apps forward and your android headunit will need to keep up.
-Processors with many cores and higher clock rates while processing more work in each cycle are also an advancing technology.
-Having four cores from 2014 vintage just won’t run the latest apps, or even later versions of android very well at all.
-Look for an Android headunit that has 8 cores (octacore) or 6 cores (hexacore) they could be called the PX6 processor or the UIS7862 processor, either way the multi-high speed cores will run more like a modern phone and less like a phone from 2013.
+Current apps run well if the Android has 4 GB RAM; having 6 GB RAM means it will be more ‘future proof’ as apps of tomorrow need more and more RAM to run.
+The apps are the same apps that Android phones use, to the advancement in phone technology pushes the apps forward, and your Android headunit will need to keep up.
+Processors with many cores and higher clock rates, while processing more work in each cycle, are also an advancing technology.
+Four cores from the 2014 vintage won’t run the latest apps or even later versions of Android.
+Look for an Android headunit with 8 cores (octa-core) or 6 cores (hexacore).
+They could be called the PX6 processor or the UIS7862 processor; either way, the multi-high speed cores will run more like a modern phone and less like a phone from 2013.

 What about these brands…

-Sony, Pioneer, JVC and Alpine?
+Sony, Pioneer, JVC, and Alpine?